vasilakisfil/Introspected-REST/README.md

 We would like to see a model that embraces both architectural API styles:
 * APIs that are built to last decades and thus, support full hypermedia from the very first day of their release
-* APIs that don't have hypermedia (the reason is not our business), yet they want to add hypermedia, later, in an incremental way without breaking existing clients or limiting API's flexibility
+* APIs that don't have hypermedia (the reason is none of our business), yet they want to add hypermedia, later, in an incremental way without breaking existing clients or limiting API's flexibility

 ##### 8.2.7.2 REST does not embrace composition